 Ways to Serve

-- Serve over rice pilaf, coconut rice or cooked noodles.
+- Spoon over rice pilaf, coconut rice or noodles for a full meal.

-Try these other meatball recipes including air fryer meatballs, firecracker meatballs, or meatball sliders on Hawaiian rolls.
+Try these other meatball recipes including air fryer meatballs, firecracker meatballs, or grape jelly chili sauce meatballs.

 More Meatball Recipes